Deh Chaneh

-Deh Chaneh (ده چانه, also Romanized as Deh Chāneh; also known as Deh-i-Chunāi) is a village in Kamazan-e Vosta Rural District, Zand District, Malayer County, Hamadan Province, Iran.
-At the 2006 census, its population was 424, in 95 families.
+Deh Chaneh (ده چانه) (Note: Also romanized as Deh Chāneh; also known as Deh-i-Chunāi) is a village in Kamazan-e Vosta Rural District of Zand District in Malayer County, Hamadan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 424 in 95 households.
+The following census in 2011 counted 217 people in 67 households.
+The 2016 census measured the population of the village as 149 people in 51 households.